 There are 29 caves in Ajanta while Ellora has 34 caves.
 They are numbered for the visitor’s convenience.
 Both the Caves are cut out from the volcanic lava of the Deccan Plateau.
 Every pillar is carved from solid rock.

 The caves in Ajanta are home to several remarkable paintings which include Padmapani and Boddhisatvas.
-The most engrossing among them are the Jataka Tales that illustrate the stories related to the previous incarnations of Lord Buddha.
+The most engrossing among them are the Jataka Tales which illustrate the stories related to the previous incarnations of Lord Buddha.
 The paintings that adorn the walls and ceilings of the caves depict incidents from the life of Lord Buddha.

 Cave number 10 is the oldest among the lot.
 Cave number 17 has the best-preserved and most diverse paintings.
 Famous images include a flying apsara and Buddha returning home from his enlightenment to his wife and son.